luciusmagn/lambdas-and-logos/book.typ

 details of how to search for solutions.

-Prolog, created in 1972 by Alain Colmerauer and Philippe Roussel, is the most widely known logic programming language.
-Let's examine our earlier Prolog example in more detail:
+Prolog, created in 1972 by Alain Colmerauer and Philippe Roussel, is the most widely known logic programming language.#footnote[
+    But it's not the only one!
+You can also check out Mercury.
+] Let's examine our earlier Prolog example in more detail:

 ```prolog
 % Facts about family relationships